-- DASHBOARD This menu item takes you to Your Dashboard, the Web App home page.

-- WORKBOOKS Workbooks store the Analyses you create, and their related data.
+- DASHBOARD This menu item takes you to Your Dashboard, the Web App home page. - WORKBOOKS Workbooks store the Analyses you create, and their related data.
 You can create worksheets as you explore and analyze selected underlying data (i.e. Genes and miRNAs, Variables and Cohorts).
-From the Workbook menu item, you can select the following:

-- Saved Workbooks Displays all your saved workbooks and allows you to edit, duplicate or delete the workbooks.

-- Create a New Workbook Allows you to create a new workbook by selecting the data source and analysis type.

-- PROGRAMS This menu item provides a shortcut to the programs you have created if you uploaded your own
+From the Workbook menu item, you can select the following: - Saved Workbooks Displays all your saved workbooks and allows you to edit, duplicate or delete the workbooks. - Create a New Workbook Allows you to create a new workbook by selecting the data source and analysis type. - PROGRAMS This menu item provides a shortcut to view public programs which available in the ISB-CGC Web App. - Public Programs Here you can: - \ View the public programs that are currently in the ISB-CGC Web App. - ANALYSES From here you can Create, Edit Details, Duplicate, Delete, or Share Analyses.

-data.

-- Saved Programs Here you can:

-- \ Edit or delete a Saved Program

-- \ Start a New Workbook

-- \ Create a New Program

-- Upload Program Data Here you can:

-- \ Create a new program for analysis.
-To create a new program you provide a name for program, name for your project, and attach files that meet our Data Type requirements.
-Please see Program Data Upload for more information on data type accepted by the ISB-CGC.

-- Public Programs Here you can:

-- \ View the public programs (TCGA, CCLE, TARGET) that are currently in the ISB-CGC system.

-- ANALYSES From here you can Create, Edit Details, Duplicate, Delete, or Share Analyses.
 You can use a specific analysis type to create a new workbook customized with the specific data (Genes and miRNAs, Variables, Cohorts) you have selected.
 The plot types that you can select are:

 - Bar Chart

 - Histogram

 - Scatter Plot

 - Violin Plot

 - Cubby Hole Plot

 - SeqPeek

+- OncoPrint

+- OncoGrid